D3Ext/Hooka/examples/README.md

 # Library

 If you're looking to implement any function in your malware you can do it using the official package API.
-First of all download the package
+First of all you have to download the package

 ```sh
 go get github.com/D3Ext/Hooka/pkg/hooka